Multivariate Quadratic Transformations and the Interpolation Kernel: The formal kernel

 \begin{prop} The kernel has the special cases

 and the limiting case

 \end{prop}

-\begin{proof} In each case, it suffices to verify that the identity holds when $y_i=t^{n-i}q^{\lambda_i}a$ for any partition $\lambda$.
-These correspond to the Cauchy, Schur, and monomial cases of the interpolation functions, see \cite{bctheta}. \end{proof}
+\begin{proof}In each case, it suffices to verify that the identity holds when $y_i=t^{n-i}q^{\lambda_i}a$ for any partition $\lambda$.
+These correspond to the Cauchy, Schur, and monomial cases of the interpolation functions, see~\cite{bctheta}. \end{proof}

-If we rewrite the first special case as an identity for sums, we find that the result is a (nonterminating) version of the elliptic Cauchy identity \cite[Thm.
-3.6]{littlewood}.
+If we rewrite the first special case as an identity for sums, we find that the result is a~(non\-ter\-mi\-nating) version of the elliptic Cauchy identity \cite[Theorem~3.6]{littlewood}.
 (The latter was expressed in terms of certain plethystic generalizations of the interpolation functions, which (in the formal case) turn out to be special cases of the symmetric function analogue, see below.)
 Na\"\i{}vely, the usual Cauchy identity for Macdonald polynomials arises by a term-by-term limit, using the fact that

 If we apply this to $K^{(n)}_c$ termwise, we obtain

 The problem, of course, is that the left-hand side is not defined, and the right-hand side need not converge.
 Now, the right-hand side {\em does} converge as a formal series in $\vec{x}$ and/or $\vec{y}$, which is the key to making the limit rigorous.
 Indeed, we find that